 2. Recognize How Short is Short Enough

-The length of the reins really depends on the horse's training level and strength.
+The length of the reins really depends on the horse's training level, strength and conformation.
 It isn't easy for the younger horse to maintain a body outline that allows for a very short rein; one horse's "short" may be longer than another's.

 3. Achieve A Light Contact

 In all disciplines, one of the goals of riding is to achieve lightness.
 A soft rein contact can only happen when the horse is truly straight and balanced.
 At this point, the reliance on the rein diminishes and you might discover that the pressure on the reins reduces not because you have lengthened the reins but because the horse is better able to control his balance and level of collection.

 Creating space without letting the reins out is one method of developing lightness in contact.